 In the 1950s, the Corps undertook the Ohio River Navigation Modernization Program to replace the obsolete system of wicket dams and small locks.
 Each of the new 18 high-lift concrete and steel dams replaced at least two of the old structures.
 Each dam consisted of two locks, one 600 feet by 110 feet, the other 1200 feet by 110 feet.
 Use of the 1200-foot chamber allows the towboat and up to 15 barges to transit the lock in one maneuver.
 At Smithland Locks and Dam there were twin 1200-foot chambers built creating the only such navigation project in the world at the time.
 The locks and dams on the Ohio serve a navigation purpose only; they do not provide flood control.

 The Corps of Engineers’ role in providing a safe navigation infrastructure on the Ohio River is a mission without end.
-Locks and Dams 52 and 53 on the lower river are the last of the old wicket dams, and are scheduled for replacement by the Olmsted Locks and Dam project.
+Locks and Dams 52 and 53 on the lower river were the last of the old wicket dams and were replaced by the Olmsted Locks and Dam project, which became operational in 2018.
 To accommodate projected traffic increases at McAlpine Locks and Dam at Louisville, a second 1200-foot lock was completed in 2009.
 In addition, studies are underway to determine the best method to enhance lock operations at other Ohio River projects.